A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

-Next, we suppose that $A_0=0$.
-Then \eqref{azero} reduces to $\eta_0<\eta_2(0)$ for $q_0<0$ and there are no extra conditions if $q_0>0$.
+and imposes no additional constraints when $q_0>0$.
 Note that $q_0$ cannot be equal to zero because that would be a violation to $A_0=0$.
-These two scenarios form the hypothesis of the first assertion of Proposition \ref{c0prop1} and the first assertion of Proposition \ref{c0prop3}.
-Therefore, we have the all time existence of $\rho,p$.
+These two scenarios correspond exactly to the hypothesis of the first assertions of Proposition \ref{c0prop1} and Proposition \ref{c0prop3}.
+Thus $\rho,p$ exists globally.